-- Up to 10% off tablets and laptops from Samsung
+- Samsung: up to 10% off tablets and laptops

 Student software deals

-You've found your perfect laptop, now you need some software to install on it.
+You've found your perfect laptop, so now you need some software to install on it.

 Student software discounts and free alternatives

-If your course requires you (or recommends) you use certain software, check to see whether any discounts or free offers are available.
+If your course requires you (or recommends) you use certain software, check whether any discounts or free offers are available.

 For example, if your university subscribes to Microsoft Office365, you should be eligible for free Office software downloads, including Word, Excel and PowerPoint.
 You can find more information on the Microsoft website.

-You can also subscribe to Adobe Creative Cloud for £10 a month to get Adobe Photoshop and Lightroom: perfect if your course involves photography (you don't even need to be a student), or you can access all Adobe Creative Cloud apps for £16 a month, which is deal exclusive to students and teachers.
+You can also subscribe to Adobe Creative Cloud for £10 a month to get Adobe Photoshop and Lightroom; perfect if your course involves photography (you don't even need to be a student).
+Alternatively you can access all Adobe Creative Cloud apps for £16 a month, which is a deal exclusive to students and teachers.